andrevidela/Research-report/Thesis/index.md

 It represents mutation of a variable identified by its `Name` in context and using the argument list to modify each of its fields.

-Once this change reached the code generator, it needs to output a `mutation` instruction rather than an allocation operation.
+Once this change reaches the code generator, it needs to output a `mutation` instruction rather than an allocation operation.
 Here is the code for the scheme backend:

 ```haskell
 ||| Mutates the given vector at the given index